 • Be professional, positive, and welcoming in all dealings with families

-To promote the school community the Assistant will:
+To promote the sense of the school community the Athletic Director and PE Teacher will:

-• Be familiar with the Parent & Family Handbook
+• Be familiar with the Student & Family Handbook

-• Adhere to the expectations stated in the Personnel Handbook
+• Adhere to the expectations in the Personnel Handbook

 • Visit one other school during the year